How much does it cost to remove rubbish?

 It can be a huge job to sort through your belongings and separate the trash from the treasure.
-But it can be an equally disheartening task to take away that trash once you’ve figured out what it is.
+But it can be equally disheartening to take away that trash once you’ve figured out what it is.
 So, maybe you should save yourself the hassle?
 There’s a range of options available for cheap and easy rubbish removal.
-Just remember to keep in mind what your needs are, and how much you’re prepared to spend.
+Rubbish removal prices may vary on the items you want to be removed.
+So, keep in mind what your needs are and how much you’re prepared to spend.

 Should I hire a rubbish removalist?